TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 ILI9488 LCD controller via 74HC4040, 74HC04D, 74HC4094
 ```

-*Note: The Windows 10 SDK setup as [**previously described**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/Install-PicoSDK-in-Windows10x64-July2022.pdf), can be used to compile the waveshare examples for the this board - [**instructions are here**](WavePicoEvaluationBoard.pdf)*
+The [**Raspberry Pi Pico Touch Macro Keyboard by Dustin Watts**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), can be used unchanged on this display, provided the TFT_eSPI LCD driver is configured as shown below - the sketch code and uf2 file are included in here (TouchMacro1.ino and TouchMacro1.uf2).
+If the calibration colours are unclear check that #define TFT_INVERSION_ON in User_Setup.h has been uncommented.
+Remember to choose the PicoSDK as the USB stack.

 Arduino support is through the [**Bodmer TFT_eSPI graphics library**](https://github.com/Bodmer/TFT_eSPI) and the [**Earlephilhower Arduino Pico Port**](https://github.com/earlephilhower/arduino-pico/).
 XPT2046 touch screen controller support is for SPI based displays only.